gary-liguoliang/notes/_posts/2017-04-15-google-domain-is-not-serving.md

 Domain is not serving because its email address is not verified.
 Resend verification email
 ```

-looks like I need to verify my email in the whois info, unluckily, I used a `info@my-domain.com`, this is a typical [`Circular dependency`](https://en.wikipedia.org/wiki/Circular_dependency):
+looks like I need to verify my email in the whois info, unluckily, I used a `info@my-domain.com`, this is a typical [Circular dependency](https://en.wikipedia.org/wiki/Circular_dependency):

  - in order to reactivate my domain, I need to access my email
  - in order to access my email, I need to reactivate my domain